naamche/utils/docs/Exports.md

 ▸ **formatDate**(`date`, `dateFnsFormat`): `string`

-Formats a date using the specified format string
+Formats a date to a string using the specified format string.

 **`Example`**